Drupal Is a Developer's Toy

 An approach of building developer-friendly projects somehow worked for years but I think times change.
 Today users expect to be able to install a module for their CMS in one click, similar to how it is done on mobile App Stores.
 And if users install a blog, they expect to see clean and simple interface and receive seamless experience, similar to what Medium provides.

-I recently read that Backdrop developers made multiple usability improvements and it received a built-in project installation tool (like Project Browser).
+I recently read that Backdrop developers made multiple usability improvements and it received a built-in module installation tool.
 Looking at Backdrop CMS, I caught myself thinking that it could be Drupal 8 released three years ago.
 Anyway, time will tell where Backdrop goes but Drupal definitely follows a different path.

 Dear Drupal Developers, please do not forget about your target audience.
 Primarily, It is ordinary users and not developers.
 They do not care about OOP, code standards, decoupled architecture and architecture in general.
 Users just want an application, module, site or whatever name you give it to be easy to install and usable out of the box.